20 Best farm shops in Somerset

 Peruse the shelves of tempting treats for locally-sourced beer, cider, wine and an exceptional selection of gin.
 Seek out obscure ingredients, find your sugar, gluten and dairy-free products as well as fresh bread daily, preserves, organically-grown fruit and veg, cakes, cheeses, biscuits and artisan chocolates.

-Outside you’ll find an organic milk and milkshake machine (affectionately known as Belinda), so bring your empty glass bottles!
-During the festive season, they open up a Christmas marquee, brimming with Yuletide delights that are notoriously difficult to resist.
+During the festive season, they open up a Christmas marquee, brimming with Yuletide delights that are difficult to resist.

 Teals, South Cadbury

-Take a stroll in the 100-year old cider orchard, peer at the honey hives, let your pooch out in the ‘dog jog’ field and soak up the magical ley lines vibes.
+Top Tip: Take a stroll in the 100-year old cider orchard, peer at the honey hives, and let your pooch enjoy the ‘dog jog’ field.

 Perry’s Cider Mills, Dowlish Wake

-Attached to Perry’s Cider Farm and set amongst characterful, olde worlde thatched buildings, aged cider-making relics, a babbling stream and an orchard across the way, this is quintessential Somerset, and pretty darn charming as far as farm shops go.
+Attached to the Cider Farm and set among characterful, olde worlde thatched buildings, aged cider-making relics, a babbling stream and an orchard across the way, this is quintessential Somerset.
+Pretty darn charming as far as farm shops go.

-Their craft ciders (some of my favourites) and apple juice sit alongside jams, chutneys, Somerset cheeses, meats art, gifts and great tasting, natural-as-possible goods from like-minded producers.
-You can also get your hands on some Perry’s cider merch, should you be so inclined.
+Their craft ciders (some of my favourites) and apple juice sit alongside jams, chutneys, Somerset cheeses and great tasting goods from like-minded producers.

 The Newt Farm Shop, near Bruton